- The cervical cap fits around the cervix.

 Do I ever need to replace my cervical cap?

 Yes.
 You should get a new cervical cap about once a year.
 Also, after childbirth or if you feel that the cervical cap does not fit well, you probably need to get a new cap.
-See your health care provider and discuss it with him/her.
+See your health care provider and discuss it with them.

 Can any woman use the cervical cap?

-Many women can use a cervical cap, but some can’t.
+Many people can use a cervical cap, but some can’t.
 If you have had abnormal Pap tests, known or suspected uterine or cervical cancer, or there is no cap size that fits you, you cannot use the cervical cap.
 You also cannot use the cervical cap if you have or possibly have uterine or cervical cancer or current infections of the cervix and vagina.
 Also, if you are allergic to silicone, you should not use the cervical cap.

 Should I use any other type of contraception with the cervical cap?